-We see in many cases in the more recent tertiary formations, that rarity precedes extinction; and we know that this has been the progress of events with those animals which have been exterminated, either locally or wholly, through man's agency.
-I may repeat what I published in 1845, namely, that to admit that species generally become rare before they become extinct-to feel no surprise at the rarity of a species, and yet to marvel greatly when it ceases to exist, is much the same as to admit that sickness in the individual is the forerunner of death-to feel no surprise at sickness, but when the sick man dies, to wonder and to suspect that he died by some unknown deed of violence.
+We see in many cases in the more recent tertiany formations, that rarity precedes extinction; and we know that this has been the progress of events with those animals which have been exterminated, either locally or wholly, through man's agency.
+If may repeat what I published in 1845, namely, that to admit that species generally become rare before they become extinct-to feel no surprise at the rarity of a species, and yet to marvel greatly when the species ceases to exist, is much the same as to admit that sickness in the individual is the forerunner of death-to feel no surprise at sickness, but, when the sick man dies, to wonder and to suspect that he died by some deed of violence.

-The theory of natural selection is grounded on the belief that each new variety, and ultimately each new species, is produced and maintained by having some advantage over those with which it comes into competition; and the consequent extinction of less-favoured forms almost inevitably follows.
-It is the same with our domestic productions: when a new and slightly improved variety has been raised, it at first supplants the less improved varieties in the same neighbourhood; when much improved it is transported far and near, like our short-horn cattle, and takes the place of other breeds in other countries.
-Thus the appearance of new forms and the disappearance of old forms, both natural and artificial, are bound together.
-In certain flourishing groups, the number of new specific forms which have been produced within a given time is probably greater than that of the old specific forms which have been exterminated; but we know that the number of species has not gone on indefinitely increasing, at least during the later geological periods, so that looking to later times we may believe that the production of new forms has caused the extinction of about the same number of old forms.
+The theory of natural selection is grounded on the

+belief that each new variety, and ultimately each new species, is produced and maintained by having some advantage over those with which it comes into competition : and the consequent extinction of the less-favoured forms almost inevitably follows.
+It is the same with our domestic productions; when a new and slightly improved variety has been raised, it at first generally supplants the less improved varieties in the same neighbourhood; when much improved it is transported far and near, like our short-horn cattle, and takes the place of other breeds in other countries.
+Thus the appearance of new forms and the disappearance of old forms, both those naturally and those artificially produced, are bound together.
+In flourishing groups, the number of new specific forms which have been produced within a given time has at some periods probably been greater than the number of the old specific forms which have been exterminated; but we know that species have not gone on indefinitely increasing, at least during the later geological epochs, so that, looking to later times, we may believe that the production of new forms has caused the extinction of about the same number of old forms.